zachwlewis/zachwlewis.github.io/_posts/2013-08-09-an-open-reply-to-young-game-developers.md

 Young Game Developers,

 I love hearing from you, because it gives me a chance that I never had.
 I knew that I wanted to make video games when I was six years old.
 Most kids put on all sorts of "future costumes," (fireman one day, policeman the next) but I never really thought about what I wanted to do when I grew up.
-On the Christmas I received an NES, my father set it up, I played it for a bit, and it struck me like a bolt: "I want to make THIS when I grow up."
+On the Christmas I received an NES, my father set it up, I played it for a bit, and it struck me like a bolt: "I want to make __this__ when I grow up."

 This is why you're incredibly lucky.
 Back then, "when I grow up" was the only option.
 The internet was in its infancy, and computer classes were a total joke.
 As a young adult, I had virtually no way of learning anything about software development.
 Jump twenty years into the future and here you are, neck-deep in high school (or whatever you call it down there) and already making video games.